webreinvent/vaah-docs/docs/vaahflutter/core/theme.md

 ### How to access any color property

-add import in your dart file
+Add import in your dart file
 ```dart
 import 'package:example/vaahextendflutter/app_theme.dart';
 ```